On Pitfalls of $\textit{RemOve-And-Retrain}$: Data Processing Inequality Perspective: Experiments

 \subsection{Experimental Settings}

-We perform a series of experiments on three image classification datasets as \cite{hooker2019benchmark, rong2022consistent} do: CIFAR-10 \cite{krizhevsky2009learning}, SVHN \cite{netzer2011reading}, and CUB-200 \cite{WelinderEtal2010}.
-For our neural network implementation, we utilize the PyTorch model zoo implementation of ResNet18 \cite{he2016deep} with a customized kernel size for CIFAR-10 and SVHN, and ResNet50 for CUB-200.
+We perform a series of experiments on three image classification datasets as \cite{hooker2019benchmark, rong2022consistent} do: CIFAR-10~\citep{krizhevsky2009learning}, SVHN~\citep{netzer2011reading}, and CUB-200~\citep{WelinderEtal2010}.
+For our neural network implementation, we utilize the PyTorch model zoo implementation of ResNet18~\citep{he2016deep} with a customized kernel size for CIFAR-10 and SVHN, and ResNet50 for CUB-200.

 We compare the ROAR performance of several feature importance estimates with a fixed neural network architecture on each dataset.
-These estimates include Input-Gradient \cite{JMLR:v11:baehrens10a,simonyan2014deep} (Grad), Grad * Input \cite{shrikumar2017learning} (GI), Integrated Gradient \cite{sundararajan2017axiomatic} (IG), SmoothGrad \cite{smilkov2017smoothgrad} (SG), VarGrad \cite{adebayo2018local} (VG), and Grad-CAM \cite{selvaraju2017grad} (GC).
-Following \cite{hooker2019benchmark}, we primarily report a squared version of these attribution methods, abbreviated as Grad$^2$, GI$^2$, IG$^2$, SG$^2$, VG, and GC$^2$.
+These estimates include Input-Gradient~\citep{JMLR:v11:baehrens10a,simonyan2014deep} (Grad), Grad * Input~\citep{shrikumar2017learning} (GI), Integrated Gradient~\citep{sundararajan2017axiomatic} (IG), SmoothGrad~\citep{smilkov2017smoothgrad} (SG), VarGrad~\citep{adebayo2018local} (VG), and Grad-CAM~\citep{selvaraju2017grad} (GC).
+Following~\cite{hooker2019benchmark}, we primarily report a squared version of these attribution methods, abbreviated as Grad$^2$, GI$^2$, IG$^2$, SG$^2$, VG, and GC$^2$.
 It should be noted that squaring does not apply to VG, as it is itself a squaring method.
-Additionally, we include SG-SQ, the pre-squared version of SmoothGrad \cite{hooker2019benchmark}, as a comparative methodology.
+Additionally, we include SG-SQ, the pre-squared version of SmoothGrad~\citep{hooker2019benchmark}, as a comparative methodology.

 For reference, we also report the plain, non-squared version of Input-Gradient (Grad), PixelRandom (Rand), and the squared version of Sobel edge detection (Sobel$^2$) as baselines.
 To simplify our results, we use attribution drop rates of 10\%, 30\%, and 50\% in the ROAR protocol.
 To account for trial variability, all results are reported as the average of five trials.
-Further experimental details can be found in Section \ref{app:exp_details} of the supplementary material.
+Further experimental details can be found in Appendix~\ref{app:exp_details}.